-We are investing in our employees' long-term development and engagement by delivering training and development programs and a culture where our people can thrive and maximize their potential.
+We are investing in our employees' long-term development and engagement by delivering training and development programs and fostering a culture where our people can thrive and maximize their potential.
 We require annual regulatory and mandatory training in anti-money laundering and anti-crime, global sanctions, ethics, cyber-security and harassment prevention, among other topics.
-We also provide or support periodic job-specific and other developmental training and support for our employees so they can maximize their potential, as well as a tuition reimbursement program to eligible employees.
+We also provide or support periodic job-specific and other developmental training for our employees so they can maximize their potential, as well as a tuition reimbursement program for eligible employees.

 We provide virtual and in-person leadership training to managers on topics including management effectiveness, communication skills, interview skills and delivering effective performance evaluations, managing diverse teams and other topics.
-This training is supplemented by a library of online training courses that managers and employees may access.
-Finally, our individual business lines offer ongoing learning and development opportunities tied to deepening the understanding of the subject matter expertise of their professionals.
+This training is supplemented by a library of online training courses that managers and employees have access to on a number of topics to assist them in their career development and, if applicable, management skills.
+Our individual business lines offer ongoing learning and development opportunities tied to deepening the understanding of the subject matter expertise of their professionals.
 We also have intern and early career programs throughout the year in various parts of our business.

-Our success depends on employees' understanding how their work and engagement contribute to our strategy, culture, values, and regulatory environment.
-We use various channels to facilitate open and direct communication, including internal calls and meetings with employees, training and policy updates, employee resource groups, such as NOW, and social and family outings and events.
+Our success depends on our employees' understanding of how their work and engagement contribute to our strategy, culture, values, and regulatory environment.
+We use various channels to facilitate open and direct communication, including internal calls and meetings with employees, training and policy updates, employee resource groups such as NOW and RPL, and social and family outings and events.
+We have also rolled out organizational Core Values (Integrity, Commitment and Opportunity) appointed Culture Champions in our London office, and implemented other initiatives which seek to embed these values and drive an enhanced culture across our workforce.